By the author of Be Ready for Anything and the online course Bloom Where You’re Planted

 On the television, the following warning was issued:

-I can’t even imagine how it must have felt to think that your life was about to end in the next 15 minutes.
 In some places, sirens were blaring.
 People were screaming and crying.
 Stories across social media spoke of the terror.

 Social media users posted videos, photos, and testimonials about residents hurriedly taking up shelter while thinking they were under attack.